 You want to come across as intelligent, prepared, and pleasant.
 Preparing your content and practicing your delivery is the best way to get your personal interview started.

-Whether you give your introduction on-stage or in the interview, it demonstrates whether or not you prepare like a top contestant.
+Whether or not you know how to introduce yourself in a pageant demonstrates how prepared you are to be the titleholder.
 Top contestants work to achieve a high level of excellence in all aspects of their competition.
 Even if it’s only worth 10% of their total score.

 So, when you’re preparing for your next competition, invest a few moments in preparing your pageant introduction.
 After all, you never get a second chance to make a first impression.